ajaykrishnan23/Atomic-Inventory-Analysis/README.md

 4. **Retry Mechanism**:
    - If an error occurs during the execution of the generated code, the script retries up to 10 times.
-   - Each retry provides the LLM with feedback on the error, enabling it to refine and regenerate the code.